The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing

 Therefore, cooling will dominate over viscosity when

-We tested this estimate with our simulations by checking the critical value of ${\rm Da_{mix}}$ (which we denote as ${\rm Da^*}$), when the simulations start to follow the $u' \propto \mathrm{Da}^{1/10}$ relation for the different amounts of viscosity (cf. Fig.~\ref{fig:u_turb_vs_Da} in which one can read off ${\rm Da^*}$ directly).
+We tested this estimate with our simulations by checking the critical value of ${\rm Da_{mix}}$ (which we denote as ${\rm Da^*}$), when the simulations start to follow the $u' \propto \mathrm{Da}^{1/10}$ relation for the different amounts of viscosity (see Fig.~\ref{fig:u_turb_vs_Da} in which can be read off of ${\rm Da^*}$ directly).
 We included two more sets of simulations for completeness and we plot the computed values of ${\rm Da^*}$ as a function of $\zeta$ in Fig.~\ref{fig:K_vs_Da_star}.

 Although the theoretical estimate was based on broad assumptions, the computed values of ${\rm Da^*}$ from our simulations fit the theoretical estimate.
 This agrees with our previous assumption that cooling effectively reduces the effect of viscosity by keeping the temperature gradient sharp.